-(a) Parts deviate from nominal design; (b) Clamping force applied; (c) Welding/joining; (d) Clamp released and spring-back method is infeasible since it requires FEA simulation each time, which is tedious and time-consuming.
-In this study, an alternative approach based on response surface methodology (RSM) is developed.
+(a) Parts deviate from nominal design; (b) Clamping force applied; (c) Welding/joining; (d) Clamp released and spring-back

-For complex geometries, because closed-form solutions are difficult to found, the displacement after assembly can be found by finite element analysis.
+For complex geometries, because closed-form solutions are difficult to find, the displacement after assembly can be found by finite element analysis.
 For the purpose of assembly tolerance analysis, a large number of data is needed to obtain a satisfactory distribution for assembly deformation [5].
 This is usually done by using Monte Carlo methods.
-The direct Monte Carlo
+The direct Monte Carlo method is infeasible since it requires FEA simulation each time, which is tedious and timeconsuming.
+In this study, an alternative approach based on response surface methodology (RSM) is developed.